-Tips for Hiring a Mold Remediation Contractor/Consultant
+Mold: Tips for Hiring a Mold Remediation Contractor or Consultant

 Why hire a consultant or contractor?

-If you have a problem with high humidity or stagnant water, you may need to hire a consultant or home performance specialist.
+If you have a problem with high humidity or excess water, you may need to hire a consultant or home performance specialist.
 Home Performance Consultants conduct indoor air quality (IAQ) investigations, and can determine when structural issues exist that may be causing mold problems (such as ice dams, moisture, and heating and cooling complaints).
 They can help you understand why mold is growing in your home and what actions you will need to take to prevent mold growth.

 Tips on hiring